volodymyrhudyma/blog/content/blog/usecallback-in-react.md

 export default React.memo(Button);
 ```

-Check the console now ... and see that **nothing has changed**.
+Now check the console ... and see that **nothing has changed**.

-At this point, you may not really understand what is happening, but let me explain it.
+At this point you may not really understand what is happening, but let me explain.

-When a [Function Component](https://reactjs.org/docs/components-and-props.html) is updated, all functions within its body are re-created on every render:
+When a [Function Component](https://reactjs.org/docs/components-and-props.html) is updated, all the functions within its body are recreated on every render:

 ```javascript
 const App = () => {